denten-books/plain-text/1-metaphor.md

 language [@gruenberger_history_1979].
 These methods of programming were time consuming and prone to error.
 "An octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
-The JOSS experiment introduced an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
+The JOSS experiment introduced the idea of an "interpreter" that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
 Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
-Instead of feeding punch cards into a machine, as was done before, the operator would now use a standard typewriter.
+Instead of feeding punch cards into the mechanism, as was done before, the operator would now use a standard typewriter.
 Instead of flipping switches the operator typed words.
 JOSS thus referred both to the "simple language" for machine instruction and to this new "remote console" way of interacting with the computer.
 JOSS and the user would "take turns controlling the typewriter" in the words of the documentation.
-The computerized aide understood simple commands like `do`, `go`, and `type`.
-Given a number of predetermined commands, it would attempt to respond with a result.
-When confused or when given an unfamiliar command its default for an unspecified error mimicked human confusion: "Eh?
+The interpreter understood simple commands like `do`, `go`, and `type`, which it would then translate into machine instructions.
+When encountering an unspecified command, the interpreter mimicked human confusion, responding simply: "Eh?  [@shaw_joss:_1964]"
-[@shaw_joss:_1964]"

 This mode of conversational interaction was captured also in one of the earliest text adventure games, the *Colossal Cave Adventure*, designed by Will